Most religions today are impure. While the Bible speaks of a “pure religion,” I call what I do a “family relationship with the true God.”

 This article is partly my personal opinion.

 I speak negatively about religion and the behavior of religious people because of the fruit I see.
-The religion of mainstream Christianity is one I’ve mainly criticised.
+The religion of mainstream Christianity is one I’ve mainly criticized.
 It’s comprised of legalistic practices that hinder a connection to the true God and inheritance of his kingdom.

 Because my usage of the term religion is often in a negative light, some people may conclude that I believe all religion is bad, but I don’t.
 There is a pure religion the Bible speaks of: